 View Connector Trails

-This trail is an excellent remote backcountry experience, but can be wet in some places so plan accordingly.
-From the road, the trail follows the white blazes up a moderate climb, crossing a number of seasonal streams and eventually reaching a series of abandoned beaver ponds.
-The trail crosses a number of poorly drained areas, passes the Middle Mountain Trail on the right, and then emerges on an expansive logging area.
-The trail then winds through the wood and crosses a large logging road.
+Gore Mountain Trail: This trail provides an excellent remote backcountry experience, but can be wet in some places so plan accordingly.
+Originally constructed around 1912 to service a forest fire lookout station (now defunct), the Gore Mountain Trail was re-established in 2000 and is now part of the Kingdom Heritage Trail system.
+Evidence of the old telegraph line (wire, poles, insulators) is still evident in places.
+From VT-114, the trail follows an old logging road up a moderate climb and eventually reaches a series of abandoned beaver ponds and wet meadows.
+The trail skirts the edge of the openings, crosses a stream and soon reaches Gore Junction.
+The trail to Middle Mountain Trail goes to the right.
+Continuing toward the Gore Mountain summit, the trail winds through the woods, crosses a large stream (use caution in the winter), and eventually reaches a large logging road.
 From there, the trail climbs to a short lookout spur where views are available to the west.
-As the trail approaches the summit, the slope increases markedly and winds over granite bedrock to the shoulder of the mountain and approaches the summit clearing.
+After crossing a second log road, the slope increases markedly.
+As the trail approaches the summit, it winds over granite bedrock on the shoulder of the mountain.
 From the summit, there are limited views of the Nulhegan Basin to the south.

 NorthWoods Stewardship Center

 US Fish & Wildlife Service - Silvio O. Conte NWR